Average Plumber Salary in Idaho Falls

 If you're comparing plumber salary costs across cities, Idaho Falls lands right near the national average — within a few percentage points of what most Americans pay.
 That positions this ID smaller city squarely in the middle of the pack.
 The local economy — a rural-adjacent economy where open space and low density keep both housing and services genuinely cheap — is a key reason why.
 Below, we break down exactly what drives these numbers.

 Idaho Falls is a community where the same service costs 30% more downtown than ten minutes out in the suburbs.
 The housing landscape here features a housing market where the American Dream of owning a home is still financially realistic.
-The local workforce for plumber salary reflects a price-competitive market where providers work harder for each customer.
+The local workforce for plumber salary reflects a price-competitive market where local businesses work harder for each customer.
 And the western climate shapes demand in predictable ways: sun exposure degrades roofing and paint faster than in overcast climates, shortening replacement cycles by 20-30%.

 What Matters Most